College of Law

 Simulation courses engage students in dynamic, real-world lawyering tasks based on hypothetical scenarios.
 From the annual simulation in Global Perspectives on Counterterrorism to closing arguments in Trial Advocacy, from conceptualizing large-scale projects in Real Estate Development to drafting divorce settlement agreements in Family Law Practice Lab, students build concrete skills to be practice ready.

-Experiential Learning FAQs
+Experiential Education FAQs

 Contact Information

-Jacqueline Morrison
+Jackie Morrison

-Jacqueline Morrison
+Jackie Morrison

 Emily Aplin